 The traditional train of thought many eLearning newbies think of is to design sequentially from course introduction to content to conclusion and then create the assessment.
 This does not encourage iterations on designs or a focused target on what is the most important aspect of design.

 When considering possible assessments, focus on what format of assessment is useful for that audience and the kind of evidence needed to show competency on the part of the learner.
-Possible options for assessment format are multiple choice, true/false, multiple select, short answer, and primary reflection.
+Possible options for assessment format are multiple-choice, true/false, multiple select, short answer, and primary reflection.
 These formats can assess different types of knowledge.
 Declarative knowledge includes knowledge like being able to remember steps in a sequence or then names of chemicals while procedural knowledge focuses on learners being able to perform steps in a sequence or completing a successful chemistry experiment.
-The level of evidence required will help to dictate if you need simple drag-and-drop activity or a more in-depth simulation.
+The level of evidence required will help to dictate if you need a simple drag-and-drop activity or a more in-depth simulation.